marscod/BERT-Sort/README.md

-### 🔥 Download this repository as a single ZIP [here](https://drive.google.com/file/d/12NMKMeL-9lKVBT-UvvsgECOo_0YjyGpd/view?usp=sharing) 🔥
+# 🔥  BERT-Sort: A Zero-shot MLM Semantic Encoder on Ordinal Features for AutoML
-# BERT-Sort: A Zero-shot MLM Semantic Encoder on Ordinal Features for AutoML
+This repository provides artifacts for reproducing the results of BERT-Sort paper.
+The artifacts include the following items.

-This repository provides artifacts for reproducing the results of BERT-Sort paper.The artifacts include the following items.
+BERT-Sort Paper is available at [https://openreview.net/pdf?id=BCM8G-pSLe9](https://openreview.net/pdf?id=BCM8G-pSLe9)

 ## Reproducibility Checklist
 The reproducibility checklist is available [here](https://anonymous.4open.science/r/BERT-Sort-067E/Reproducibility%20Checklist.pdf).